ranja-sarkar/Time_series/README.md

 https://www.kaggle.com/code/ranja7/anomaly-detection-in-timeseries-isolation-forest

-One can also use PROPHET for anomaly detection and forecasting: https://facebook.github.io/prophet/docs/outliers.html
+One can also use PROPHET for anomaly detection and forecasting, although I haven't used it yet: https://facebook.github.io/prophet/docs/outliers.html

 **Multivariate Time-series**